Small business

 Toyota, one of the pioneers of lean, implemented a system where employees are empowered to stop the production line if they notice an issue.
 They can make real-time suggestions for improvements because they are trusted to know the intricacies of their work better than anyone else.

-Organizations need to involve employees in identifying waste and suggesting improvements to foster a similar environment.
-Regular meetings or feedback loops, often called kaizen events, can be used to capture and implement small, incremental changes.
+Smaller organizations can implement this principle by involving employees in identifying waste and suggesting improvements to foster a similar environment.
+Regular meetings or, in more practical terms, feedback loops (referred to as kaizen events) can be used to capture and implement small, incremental changes.
 This collective effort builds a sense of ownership and drives innovation at all levels of the organization.

 3. Apply the "5S" system